-Figure 28: The bulk of government payments to farmers in 2017 are attributable to agricultural commodity programs.
+Figure 25: The bulk of government payments to farmers in 2018 are attributable to agricultural commodity programs.
 The average payments were 2.4% of total income across Minnesota.
 Data: Bureau of Economic Analysis, Local Region Personal Income and Employment

 When including government payments, income still isn't enough to cover the cost of production for many farmers.
-The highest net income for farms exists in the seven-county metro and in southwestern Minnesota (Figure 29).
+The highest net income for farms exists in the seven-county metro and in southwestern Minnesota (Figure 26).

-Net income per farm land acre, 2017
+Net income per acres, 2018

-Figure 29: Net income includes cash receipts from marketings, government subsidies, and other income while subtracting the cost of production.
+Figure 26: Net income includes cash receipts from marketings, government subsidies, and other income while subtracting the cost of production.
 In a majority of Minnesota counties, farmers are making less than \$50 per acre or losing money.
 Data: Bureau of Economic Analysis, Local Region Personal Income and Employment